Electroweak precision tests of composite Higgs models

 \section{Introduction}

 The fundamental origin of the Higgs sector of the Standard Model (SM) and the related naturalness and triviality problems are important problems in particle physics.
 A dynamical origin of the Higgs sector and electroweak symmetry breaking (EWSB) is an appealing possible solution of these problems.
-In ``Composite Higgs'' (CH) models~\cite{Kaplan:1983fs,Dugan:1984hq}, the Higgs boson arises as a composite pseudo-Nambu-Goldstone boson (pNGB) from a spontaneously broken global symmetry.
-It can therefore be naturally light with respect to the compositeness scale and other composite resonances in the model --- in agreement with current observations.
+In ``Composite Higgs'' (CH) models~\cite{Kaplan:1983fs,Dugan:1984hq}, the Higgs boson arises as a composite pseudo-Nambu-Goldstone boson (pNGB) from a spontaneously broken global symmetry.~\footnote{In general, composite Higgs models were first proposed in Refs.~\cite{Terazawa:1976xx,Terazawa:1979pj}, but in these models the Higgs boson is not identified as a light pNGB candidate. } It can therefore be naturally light with respect to the compositeness scale and other composite resonances in the model --- in agreement with current observations.

 In this paper, we will further assume the global symmetry arises from the chiral symmetries of fermions of an underlying confining gauge-fermion theory.
 The interactions between the SM sector and the new composite sector breaks the global symmetry group $ G $ explicitly and triggers dynamical EWSB yielding masses for the SM electroweak gauge bosons.
 We also assume that the SM fermions gain their masses through a linear mixing of the SM fermions with composite fermions of the new strongly interacting sector, the so-called fermion ``Partial Compositeness'' (PC) mechanism~\cite{Kaplan:1991dc}.
 Generating the SM fermion masses, including the heavy top quark mass, without violating flavour changing neutral current (FCNCs) constraints is a well-known challenge in composite models~\cite{Cacciapaglia:2020kgq}.
 The PC mechanism provides a possibility to achieve this provided the composite fermionic operators that linearly coupled to the top quark have sufficiently large anomalous dimensions.
 The PC operators also contribute to the so-called oblique electroweak parameters $S$, $T$ and $U$~\cite{Peskin:1991sw,Barbieri:2004qk}, in particular to the $T$ parameter.
 In Ref.~\cite{Grojean:2013qca}, it is e.g. shown that the PC sector in the SO(5)/SO(4) CH model may contribute positively to the $ T $ parameter, which is also reviewed in details in Ref.~\cite{Panico:2015jxa}.
 On the other hand, the composite Higgs sector itself contributes to a positive $S$ parameter.